sekuryti/World-Congress/README.md

 - It is important to note that this plan is not a short-term solution, it would take a long-term commitment and a lot of effort to achieve true justice.
 Also, it is important to remember that each country and region have their own set of issues and challenges and will require a tailored approach.

 ## How would the world change if this DAO is successful?

 A society built on peace, community, compassion, empathy, justice, freedom, and absolute liberty.
 In addition to a society that protects the people, and the planet in addition to the realization of everyone’s true potential.

+## How do we ensure success

+- Develop a shared vision and mission for the society, based on the values of peace, community, compassion, empathy, justice, freedom, and absolute liberty.
+- Create a governance structure that prioritizes the participation and empowerment of all members of the society, and encourages decision-making through consensus-building and open dialogue.
+- Establish systems and structures for education, training, and personal development that help individuals realize their full potential and contribute to the collective good.
+- Encourage and support the formation of strong communities and networks that promote social cohesion, mutual support, and collective action.
+- Foster a culture of empathy and compassion, and actively work to address and eliminate discrimination and inequality in all forms.
+- Develop economic, political and social systems that are based on the principles of freedom, justice, and equality, and that support the well-being and sustainability of all members of the society and the planet.
+- Encourage and support the development of sustainable technologies and practices that protect the environment and reduce our impact on the planet.
+- Continuously evaluate and adapt the society's systems and structures to ensure that they continue to align with the shared vision and mission, and that they effectively support the well-being and development of all members of the society.
+- Encourage and support the participation of members of the society in local and global initiatives that promote peace, community, compassion, empathy, justice, freedom, and absolute liberty.
+- Promote a culture of open communication, active listening, and continuous improvement, to ensure that the society remains responsive and adaptable to the changing needs of its members and the world.

 ## What is needed to achieve your goals with this DAO?